cloudify-cosmo/hubot-flowdock-irc-relay/README.md

 - When relaying to flowdock, the IRC channel is added to the message: `(#channel_name) user: message`.
 This is used as an identifier to prevent echoing.
 - When relaying to IRC, A `(flowdock)` string is added to the message.
 This is used as an identifier to prevent echoing.
 - This relay server currently has no real direct dependency in Hubot.
 That is, Hubot it simply used as an executor.
-- This is currently written in javascript, not coffeescript.
+- This is currently written in javascript, not coffeescript (DUH!)

 ### Required Environment Variables